josevalim/xgen/README.md

 ## GenServer

-This tool provides a `GenServer` module which is quite similar to the stock GenServer provided by Erlang with two differences:
+This tool provides a `GenServer` module which is quite similar to the stock gen server provided by Erlang/OTP with two differences:

 * Both `start/3` and `start_link/3` expect the module name, the server arguments and a set of options.
 In order to register the server locally (or globally), an option need to be given: